MobilityDB/MobilityDB-Leaflet/README.md

 1. Create a new column named `trip_3857` of the type `tgeompoint`.
 2. Execute the following command: `update ships set trip_3857 = transform(trip, 3857);`.
 This command creates a column with the appropriate projection.
 3. Add the `tripsfct` function to your database.
-This function can also be found in the [function.sql](function.sql) file.
+This function can also be found in the [functions.sql](functions.sql) file.

 After setting up pg_tileserv, you should be able to see the new function in the GUI of pg_tileserv (which runs by default on port 7802).